-The use of local anaesthesic drugs as part of a multimodal approach to analgesia is commonplace in human medicine; they reduce the time patients spend in hospital, accelerate recovery and improve patient satisfaction.
+The use of local anaesthesic drugs as part of a multimodal approach to analgesia is commonplace in human medicine; they reduce the time patients spend in the hospital, accelerate recovery and improve patient satisfaction.

-Topics to be covered include:
+Topics covered include:

-- How to perform common peripheral nerve blocks for use in orthopaedic, soft tissue and dental procedures.
+- How to perform common peripheral nerve blocks for use in orthopaedic, soft tissue and dental procedures

-- How and when to perform a lumbosacral epidural nerve block.
+- How and when to perform a lumbosacral epidural nerve block

-- Revision of how local anaesthetic drugs work, including the complications and contraindications associated with their use.
+- Revision of how local anaesthetic drugs work, including the complications and contraindications associated with their use

-- Cadaver-based practical sessions.
+- Cadaver-based practical demonstrations of each nerve block